 MT: What are the challenges of a business like yours?

 TB: Disrupting common practices can take a lot of effort pressuring suppliers.

-MT: How is Plastic Phobia helping businesses to adapt themselves in a more sustainable market?
+MT: How is Plastic Phobia helping businesses to adapt themselves to a more sustainable market?

 TB: We make it easy for shops to source products with ethical production processes guaranteed.

-MT: How do you chose the products and brands that are available in your website?
+MT: How do you choose the products and brands that are available on your website?

 MT: What advice would you give to someone thinking about joining a zero-waste lifestyle?

 TB: Focus on reducing your waste rather than eliminating it.
 Take baby steps and focus on one part of your lifestyle at a time.
 Don’t become overwhelmed, have patience and enjoy the process of adopting more sustainable habits.

 MT: How are social media important to the success of your business?